 We intend to take the following further steps to combat slavery and human trafficking:

-- We will carry on our work to review our contract arrangements with programme partners to ensure that any new or renewed contracts contain appropriate wording regarding modern slavery.
+- We continue to review our contract arrangements with programme partners to ensure that any new or renewed contracts contain appropriate wording regarding modern slavery.

-- We will continue to use template terms and conditions for suppliers who work with The Trust to include wording regarding modern slavery.
+- We continue to use template terms and conditions for suppliers who work with The Prince’s Trust to include wording regarding modern slavery.

 - We will carry out a further review of what we expect of suppliers and have standard wording setting out our standards and expectations, to be reflected through their supply chains.